 Claim the child tax credit

-A new baby also delivers a $2,000 child tax credit, and this is a gift that keeps on giving every year until your dependent son or daughter turns 17.
-You get the full $2,000 credit no matter when during the year the child was born.
-Unlike a deduction that reduces the amount of income the government gets to tax, a credit reduces your tax bill dollar for dollar.
-So, the $2,000 child credit will reduce your tax bill by $2,000.
+A new baby also delivers a $2,000 child tax credit — and this gift that keeps on giving every year until your dependent child turns 17.
+If you qualify, you get the full $2,000 credit no matter what time of the year your child was born.
+The amount of child credit that you qualify for can reduce your tax bill dollar-for-dollar and even be refunded if it is great than the tax you owe.